Can Remainder Beneficiaries of a Revocable Trust Sue for a Breach of Fiduciary Duty That Occurred During the Settlor’s Lifetime?

 First, allowing beneficiaries standing to sue could create conflict that would undermine some of the goals of forming a trust, such as keeping costs low.
 As the Giraldin dissent posited, beneficiaries generally have an interest in maximizing their share of the inheritance, which can conflict with what the decedent had in mind.
 Beneficiaries, moreover, may disagree as to the scope and form of an accounting to be provided to them.
 Trust of Trimble, 826 N.W.2d at 486.
 Disputes, in turn, could increase the expense of using revocable trusts by making a trustee accountable to multiple parties with potentially conflicting interests.
 See id.

-Second, limiting accountability to personal representatives helps ensure the trust privacy between settlors, trustees, and beneficiaries, which helps minimize disputes grounded in jealousy and anger.
+Second, limiting accountability to personal representatives helps ensure the trusted privacy between settlors, trustees, and beneficiaries, which helps minimize disputes grounded in jealousy and anger.
 See id.
-Increased privacy, however, may make vulnerable settlors more vulnerable and inhibits the ability of beneficiary to monitor and enforce trusts.
+Increased privacy, however, may make vulnerable settlors more vulnerable and inhibits the ability of a beneficiary to monitor and enforce trusts.
 See id.

 Returning to the hypothetical at the start of the article, the decisions from Florida and California would allow remainder beneficiaries to sue the trustee for breach of fiduciary duty that occurred during the settlor’s lifetime—but only if the remainder beneficiaries can show that the settlor did not want the trust’s funds used for basketball tickets.
 In the absence of this showing, the remainder beneficiaries lack any standing to sue because, as all courts have concluded, the trustee’s duties during the settlor’s lifetime run only to the settlor.